 I create the page just how I like it, then I duplicate the page and just change the student name on each page.

-2.Write a little bit about you and then get on with it!
+2.Write a little bit about you

 I usually include two- three sentences and that’s it!
 I write to tell what I like to do, how many children I have, and of course, my pet.
 They LOVE to hear about pets!
 I don’t include a resume like list of my accomplishments and past experiences